bbarres/DownyMildewResist/README.md

 # mildiou_mito_comp
-R code used in the data analyse and production of figure of the article
+This repository contains the R code used for the article entitled "blablabalbalbal".